 Cannabis and Coffee

-Anne Frank House and WWII Museums
+Anne Frank House and World War II Museums

 Amsterdam was occupied by Nazi Germany from 1940 to 1945, and so Amsterdam is an ideal place to get a sense of how the country dealt with the occupation and World War II.
 You can visit the Anne Frank house and museum where Anne Frank wrote her now world-famous diary.
 The Dutch Resistance has been awarded the "Best Historical Museum in the Netherlands" designation.
 The Jewish Historical Museum also has much to offer for those wanting to learn more about Europe during World War II.